joegesualdo/electrs-request/README.md

 # Electrs Request
-> Send RPC commands to a Electrs server.
+> Send RPC commands to an Electrs server.

 ---